-At your request, we can email a Vectorworks file or a PDF of the House Lighting Plot.
+Upon request, Vectorworks file or a PDF of the House Lighting Plot can be provided.

-There are approximately 90 aluminum par cans with 1000 watt, narrow beam lamps hanging in groups along the roof structure.
-They are precolored for convenience to light basic functions.
+There are approximately 30 LED 6in1 pars and 28 aluminum parcans with 1000 watt, narrow beam lamps hanging in groups along the roof structure to light basic functions.

-We have an extensive inventory of professional lighting equipment to support any and all types of events within this space including truss, motors, moving lights, strobes, blinders, ACLs, LED wired pars and LED battery/wireless par fixtures.
-We can also provide screens and projectors for outdoor events.
+There is an extensive inventory of professional lighting equipment to support any and all types of events within this space including truss, motors, moving lights, strobes, blinders, ACLs, LED wired pars and LED battery/wireless par fixtures.

 Please let the Technical Director know what your requirements are.